pmuens/awesome-serverless/README.md

 - [The continuum of cloud-native topologies](https://thenewstack.io/continuum-cloud-native-topologies/) - How and why cloud-native technologies range from VMs to serverless computing.
 - [Serverless sentiment analysis](https://made2591.github.io/posts/aws-lambda) - How to use AWS Lambda, Grafana and Go to perform serverless-driven sentiment analysis.
 - [On-demand image processing with serverless](https://read.acloud.guru/serverless-image-optimization-and-delivery-510b6c311fe5) - How to build an app for on-demand image processing using serverless.
+- [Converting Yield.IO to AWS and Lambda](http://baus.net/going-serverless) - Post which shows the migration story of a simple web app to a serverless architecture.

 ## Screencasts